justinkwaugh/tabletop/README.md

 VAPID_PRIVATE_KEY=
 ```

-4. In the root of the frontend workspace `/apps/frontend` add a file named `.env.development.local` and populate it as follows:
+4. In the root of the frontend workspace `/apps/frontend` add a file named `.env.development.local` and populate it as follows, again adding the public vapid key where appropriate:

 ```
 PUBLIC_API_HOST="http://localhost:3000"